MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 **page\_size**

 The size of the result page to be returned.
-If not provided, a default size of 10 will be used.
+If not provided, a default size of 10 is used.

 ```
 {% searchindex query: request.params.query, page_size: 20 %}